puriketu99/porky/README.md

 append = function(){$("body").append("test case1");};
 ```

-On JavaScript console in Google Chrome,execute as the following.
+On JavaScript console in Google Chrome,execute as follows.

 ```javascript:console
 >porky.register({name:"test1",func:"append"})
 ```

-'name' is name of test. 'func' is name of function.
+'name' is the name of the test. 'func' is the name of the function.

-Registring test has been done.
+Registring test has been done→has been completed.

 ##Run tests

-On JavaScript console in Google Chrome,Run as the following.
+On JavaScript console in Google Chrome,Run as follows.

 ```javascript:console
 >porky.run()
 ```

-When you execute pokry.run,print results of tests on the console.
+When you execute pokry.run,print , the results of the tests will be output on the console.

 ```yaml:result
 Porky